silviot/edx-platform-wiki/RTL-UI-Best-Practices.md

 _Dev actions: Add dir="rtl" to head element and highest content-wrapping div element; add dir="ltr" to any URL or file location text elements_

 ### SASS/CSS
 There are a variety of ways to use css to change the direction of text, but some are better than others, and following some best-practices can help alleviate trouble later.
 Most importantly, using "display: inline-block;" correctly when laying out pages can allow the document or element direction property on the document or specific html elements (dir="rtl") to reverse the layout as well as the content.
+Also, setting equal margin/padding on both sides of elements when possible is better than having to explicitly flip.
-Use the same left and right properties values in the same selector when possible so they don't need to be flipped (e.g. div {margin-left: 15px; margin-right: 15px;}). (thanks to [Integralist](https://gist.github.com/Integralist/7269907) for the gist of this!)
+(thanks to [Integralist](https://gist.github.com/Integralist/7269907) for the gist of this!)

 _Dev actions: Flip as little as possible; use good practices to set things up for clean flips_